-Shallow flooding areas appear on FIRMs as AO zones with depth designations.
+- safe living conditions or to structures identified as historic places shall not be included in the 50 percent. - c.
+Any development that results in additional walled and roofed space at a floor elevation at or below the ground floor shall constitute an increase in the ground floor area. - If subsection 1 is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of Sections XX.36.030.D. and E. - 4.
+Filling in the floodway is prohibited except for residential maintenance.
+Residential maintenance is considered the importing of bark or topsoil for flowerbeds and gardens.
+The total amount of material shall not exceed 10 cubic yards per calendar year. - 5.
+Traditional agricultural practices are exempt. - G. Standards for shallow flooding areas (AO zones).
+Shallow flooding areas appear on FIRM maps as AO zones with depth designations.
 The base flood depths in these zones range from 1 to 3 feet above ground where a clearly defined channel does not exist, or where the path of flooding is unpredictable and where velocity flow may be evident.
 Such flooding is usually characterized as sheet flow.
-In addition to other provisions in this code, the following additional provisions also apply in AO zones:

-- New construction and substantial improvements of residential structures and manufactured homes within AO zones shall have the lowest floor (including basement and mechanical equipment) elevated above the highest adjacent grade to the structure, one foot or more above\ the depth number specified in feet on the community's FIRM (at least two feet above the highest adjacent grade to the structure if no depth number is specified). - 2.
-New construction and substantial improvements of nonresidential structures within AO zones shall either: - Have the lowest floor (including basement) elevated above the highest adjacent grade of the building site, one foot or more above\ the depth number specified on the FIRM (at least two feet if no depth number is specified); or - Together with attendant utility and sanitary facilities, be completely flood proofed to or above that level so that any space below that level is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
-If this method is used, compliance shall be certified by a registered professional engineer, or architect as in section G.2-2(3). - 3.
-Require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures. - 4.
-Recreational vehicles placed on sites within AO zones on the community's FIRM either: - Be on the site for fewer than 180 consecutive days, or xx.36.080 Critical Aquifer Recharge Areas
+In these areas, the following provisions apply: - New construction and substantial improvements of residential structures and manufactured homes within AO zones shall have the lowest floor (including basements) elevated above the highest grade adjacent to the building, one foot or more above the depth number specified in feet on the FIRM (at least two feet above the highest adjacent grade to the structure if no depth number is specified). - New construction and substantial improvements of nonresidential structures within AO zones shall either: - Have the lowest floor (including basement) elevated above the highest adjacent grade of the building site, one foot or more above the depth number specified on the FIRM (at least two feet if no depth number is specified); or - b.
+Together with attendant utility and sanitary facilities, be completely flood proofed to or above that level so that any space below that level is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+If this method is used, compliance shall be certified by a registered professional engineer or architect as in Section XX.36.030.E.3.c.

-- Be fully licensed and ready for highway use, on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or - Meet the requirements of subsections (1) and (3) above and the anchoring requirements for manufactured homes (Section G.1-1(2)).
+- 3. Require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures. - 4.
+Recreational vehicles placed on sites within AO Zones on the community's FIRM are required to: - a.
+Be on the site for fewer than 180 consecutive days; and - b.
+Be fully licensed and ready for highway use, on its wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions.